storesafe/cordova-sqlite-storage/README.md

 - UNICODE characters not fully tested in the Windows "Universal" (8.1) version
 - Use with triggers and JOIN
 - TODO add some REGEXP tests
+- Use of Android version with Amazon Fire-OS (reported to be broken)
 - Integration with JXCore for Cordova (must be built without sqlite(3) built-in)

 ## Some tips and tricks